semantic-machines/veda-server/source/veda-az-indexer/doc/INDEXING_LOGIC.md

 The indexer processes items in batches:
 - After every 100 items, processing statistics are logged
-- Heartbeat function runs cache cleanup and statistics processing
+- Heartbeat function runs cache cleanup and statistics processing with configurable intervals
 - Cleanup operations are time-limited to avoid blocking

 ### Index Key Design